-Our Global Risk Management Policy defines risk as "events or situations that hinder the Nissan Group Corporate Purpose, strategies and the achievement of business objectives."
+Our Global Risk Management Policy defines risk as "events or situations that could prevent Nissan Group from achieving its corporate purpose, strategies, business objectives."
 Accordingly, Nissan promotes groupwide risk management activities.
 Detecting risks as early as possible, evaluating the magnitude of impact and probability of occurrence, and examining and implementing the requisite measures reduces the probability and likelihood risk events will occur.
-In the unlikely event a risk event does occur, we strive to minimize losses and ensure the risk is managed commensurately with its magnitude.
-To respond to changes in our business environment within and outside the Company, we have reviewed the risk management process and carried out annual interviews of corporate officers and conducts hearings in each corporate function by department in charge of risk management, carefully investigating various potential risks and revising the "corporate risk map" by evaluating impact, likelihood and control level quantitatively and gualitatively.
+In the event that risks occur, we strive to minimize losses and ensure the risk is managed commensurately with its magnitude.
+To respond to changes in our business environment within and outside the company, we have reviewed the risk management process and carried out annual interviews of corporate officers and conducted hearings in each corporate function by department in charge of risk management, carefully investigating various potential risks and revising the "corporate risk map" by evaluating impact, likelihood, and control level quantitatively and qualitatively.
 The Corporate Risk Management Committee, chaired by the CEO, makes decisions on risk issues that must be handled at the corporate level and designates "risk owners" to manage these risks.
 Under the leadership of these owners, we design appropriate countermeasures.
 At the end of each fiscal year, the head of risk management assesses the control level of each risk and determines the effectiveness of each risk management activity.
 The progress of these activities is regularly reported to the Corporate Risk Management Committee and the Internal Control Committee, and also to the Audit Committee and the Board of Directors, when appropriate.